boubakar-zeineb/handwriting/demo/README.md

 ## Usage

 I got the local authorization by connecting to Advanced rest client and launched an example of the request , so he will ask for username and passeword which are : `auth = ("ZXJBZKBPC1MPNKRC", "Y2K113M9SYN18JTM")` , they are public.
+You can use it

 ## Templating